Best Houseplants for Purifying Air

 Broadleaf Lady Palm

 - Not all air purifying houseplants are safe for pets or children who often ingest them so please take this into consideration if you are introducing houseplants.
-Many are poisonous so check out this link to a list of plants and dangers for pets.
+Many are poisonous so check out a list of plants and dangers for pets.

-- As a guide choose 1 potted plant of 10-13 inch size pot per 100 square feet for your home or office space.
+- As a guide choose one potted plant of 10-13 inch size pot per 100 square feet for your home or office space.

 - Make a list of the best ones and decide your own preferences before going to purchase them.
 Check their growth rate and potential size as it may affect your choice.